Sunday, March 1, 2026 11:03 PM IST

 Published on

-has been experiencing unusual weather patterns this year, with delayed monsoon and insufficient leading to increased humidity levels and discomfort for residents.
+Delhi has been experiencing unusual weather patterns this year, with delayed monsoon and insufficient rainfall leading to increased humidity levels and discomfort for residents.
 Despite the cloudy skies and gusty winds, the much-anticipated monsoon rains have not materialized, causing frustration and confusion among the public.
 In this article, we explore the reasons behind the delay in monsoon and the factors contributing to the lack of rainfall in Delhi, while also examining the scientific reasons and climate change impact on the region’s weather patterns.

 Why Is Delhi Dry Despite the Clouds?